-Nairobi City has only three fire stations even though the physical planning handbook provides that for every 50,000-100,000 people, a fire station should be provided.
+Nairobi City has only three fire stations despite the fact that the physical planning handbook provides that for every 50,000-100,000 people, a fire station should be provided.
 The NIUPLAN states that Nairobi City needs 32 fire stations to serve its population.
 It provides different suggested sites for proposed fire stations considering proximity to roads, availability of land, population of surrounding area, and land use in the surrounding area.